hurxx018/MLE_MSAZ_ND_CapstoneProject/README.md

 where scoring_uri and key must be updated.
 Here is a command:
 python ./endpoint.py

+## Future directions
+The neural network will be included in the AutoML to see if the accuracy is improved.

+I will run HyperDrive after adjusting the range of C to be between 0.9 and 1.5.
+This will provide us with the lower bound of the accuracy that the model can be considered to be trained in the future.

+The AutoML training pipeline will be redesigned to interact with other services.
+I will make the pipeline respond to the anomalies in the streaming data.

 ## Screen Recording
 a link to a screen recording of the project in action: